Idris0o/forecasting-tourism-portugal/README.md

 # forecasting-tourism-portugal
-Time series forecasting of Portugal’s tourism data using R and fpp3.
+Time series forecasting of Portugal’s tourism using Box–Jenkins methodology, and R.